Stanislav Kondrashov Investigates AI’s Role in Shaping Tomorrow’s Workplace

 The Challenges of Remote Work

-However, remote work isn’t without its downsides:
+But remote work also has its downsides:

 The Rise of Hybrid Work